New speakers are added continuously. Please check back to see the latest updates to the Strata Rx Conference program.

 Dr. Friend is the President of Sage Bionetworks.
 He is an authority in the field of cancer biology and a leader in efforts to make large scale, data-intensive biology broadly accessible to the entire research community.
 Dr. Friend has been a senior advisor to the NCI, several biotech companies, a Trustee of the AACR and is a AAAS and Ashoka Fellow as well as an editorial board memeber of Open Network Biology.
 Dr. Friend was previously Senior Vice President and Franchise Head for Oncology Research at Merck & Co., Inc. where he led Merck’s Basic Cancer Research efforts.
 Prior to joining Merck, Dr. Friend was recruited by Dr. Leland Hartwell to join the Fred Hutchinson Cancer Research Center’s Seattle Project, an advanced...
 Read More.

-A software/systems engineer with a lot of experience building big, real-world systems.
+Ari Gesher is a software/systems engineer with a lot of experience building big, real-world systems.

 Jonathan Gluck is Senior Executive and Counsel at Heritage Provider Network (HPN), a large integrated delivery network in Southern California with over 700,000 members.
 HPN employs hundreds of physicians at its stand-alone full service clinics, and also contracts with approximately 2,300 primary care physicians, 30,000 specialist physicians and more than 100 hospitals.
 An affiliate of HPN, Heritage California ACO, was recently awarded by CMS one of the 32 Pioneer ACOs in the United States.
 Gluck left his 15-year stretch as a full-time attorney in 2008 to join Heritage.
 Before joining HPN, he was a partner at an international law firm’s Los Angeles office practicing health care law.
-Today, he spends about a quarter of his time involved in legal matters....
+Today, he spends about a quarter of his time involved in legal...
 Read More.

 Bastian Greshake is a biologist with a background in genetics and bioinformatics.
 He’s currently finishing his master’s in Ecology and Evolution at the University of Frankfurt/Germany.
 He is one of the co-founders of openSNP, which crowdsources the collection of genetic and medical information, and is currently working at the Max Planck-Institute for Intelligent Systems.